Finland's relations and development cooperation in Mozambique

 In the next few years, Finland aims to expand and deepen its relations in Mozambique.
 During the current term of the Finnish government, cooperation in the form of country programmes will be phased out in an orderly manner and the focus will be shifted towards cooperation with the private sector.
 Finland wants to double its trade with African countries in 2020–2030, and efforts will be made to significantly increase investments of Finnish companies in Africa and of African companies in Finland during the same period.

-Finland’s strategic goals in Mozambique are described in the Country Strategy and the Country Programme.
+Finland’s strategic goals in Mozambique were described in the Country Strategy and the Country Programme.
 The latter focuses on development cooperation.
-According to the Country Strategy, in 2021–2024, Finland will support peacebuilding and conflict prevention, invest in youth and gender equality, strengthen institutions and promote economic partnerships.
+According to the Country Strategy, in 2021–2024, Finland aimed to support peacebuilding and conflict prevention, invest in youth and gender equality, strengthen institutions and promote economic partnerships.
 Finland will not launch a new Country Programme in Mozambique after the programme for 2021–2024 has expired.

 Finland's Country Strategy for Mozambique (PDF, 326 KB)